akhilsb/delphi-rs/README.md

 2. FIN ACS protocol [1]
 3. Abraham et al. AAA protocol [2]

 The repository uses the libchatter networking library available [here](https://github.com/libdist-rs/libchatter-rs).
+This code has been written as a research prototype and has not been vetted for security.
+Therefore, this repository can contain serious security vulnerabilities.
+Please use at your own risk.

 ## Dataset
 The repository also contains a dataset containing values of prominent cryptocurrencies polled from 12 cryptocurrency exchanges.
 Details are available in the `dataset` folder.